Expanding on Payload Types in Metasploit

 Reflective DLL injection

 - Reflective DLL Injection is a technique whereby a stage payload is injected into a compromised host process running in memory, never touching the host hard drive.
 The VNC and Meterpreter payloads both make use of reflective DLL injection.
 You can read more about this from Stephen Fewer, the creator of the reflective DLL injection method.
+[Note: This site no longer exists, and is linked to for historical purposes]

-Now that we have an understanding of what a payload is, payload types, and when to use them, lets generate some payloads.
+Now that we have an understanding of what a payload is, payload types, and when to use them, let’s generate some payloads.